httpd - the NAT32 HTTP daemonSYNOPSIS

 Note that the Active Content feature only works for pages loaded from the NAT32 HTTP daemon.
 Numerous code samples can be found in the htm directory of your NAT32 installation.

 Note that proxy behaviour requires the httpd_proxy variable to be TRUE (the default is FALSE).

 A sample Java class explorer.class is available.
 It allows NAT32 shell commands to be issued from a window within Internet Explorer.
 The class may work with other browsers, depending on the degree of compatibility of the installed Java VM.

 The HTTP daemon has the following access modes:SEE ALSO0 local Access from localhost only (default).
 1 private Access from private addresses only.
 3 public Access from all addresses.
 7 acl Access from addresses in the Access Control List only.

 Localhost (127.0.0.1) always has access.

 If password checking is on, the user is prompted for a username and password the first time a browser instance requests access.
-The username is the name of the Windows account under which NAT32 is running, the password is your NAT32 password.
+The username is the name of the Windows account under which NAT32 is running, the password is as specified via the password command.
 Both values are case-sensitive.